 Undergraduate students are enrolled as Teacher Education majors (Primary Education, Middle Childhood Education, Adolescent to Young Adult and foreign language.)
 Students from other undergraduate majors may be considered pending review by the Literacy and Language M.Ed. program coordinator.
 At the time of application, candidates will have completed all Miami Plan foundation courses toward the B.S. degree.

 Students may declare their interest in enrolling in a combined program anytime during their academic career at Miami, from the time they are admitted for an undergraduate degree.
 Completing the coursework required for a combined program requires careful planning, so please contact the Program Director as soon as possible if you are considering the combined degree program.

 Students must complete all graduate requirements for the M.Ed. in Literacy and Language, including a minimum of 31 credits and successful completion of a final defense.

-Upon earning a minimum of 64 credit hours and having a cumulative GPA of 3.25 or greater, students may apply for admission to the combined program.
+Upon reaching junior or senior ranking and having a cumulative GPA of 3.25 or greater, students may apply for admission to the combined program.
 Prospective applicants are encouraged to contact Dr. Racheal Rothrock, in the Department of Teaching, Curriculum and Educational Inquiry, to discuss their interests and to outline a plan of study.